Calling Test

 Why This Question Changes Everything

-Before you know what to do, you need to know who you are.
+It shifts from doing to being.
+What should I do? focuses on action.
+The right question focuses on identity.
+Before you can know what to do, you need to know who you are.
 And who you are is already being revealed — through what God has consistently done through you.

-Your calling is not buried in a secret vault.
-It is woven into your everyday life — in patterns you have not named yet.
-The right question helps you name them.
+It shifts from searching to recognizing.
+You aren't searching for something hidden.
+You're recognizing something already visible.
+Your calling isn't buried in a secret vault.
+It's woven into your everyday life in patterns you haven't named yet.

-How to Answer It
+How to Answer the Question

 Step 1: Look at Your Patterns

-Think about every job, every volunteer role, every friendship, every crisis you have navigated.
+What themes keep repeating across your life?
+Think about every job, every volunteer role, every friendship, every crisis you've navigated.
 What was your consistent contribution?

 Were you always the one people came to for advice?
 The one who organized the chaos?
 The one who saw what nobody else saw?
 The one who comforted the hurting?
 The one who built things from nothing?